videvelop/cloud-learn/hello-worlds-to-aws/005-s3-bucket-for-store-retrieve-backup-RDB-onprem-to-ec2/README.md

 download: s3://chw-sample-bkt1/m.backup to ./m.backup
 ```

 Now that the backup file is available in EC2, use that to set up your RDB with on-prem database copy.
+You can install docker in ec2 and install a database and restore this backupfile into that docker instance of the database.

 ## Destroy the services using AWS console
   1. Stop & terminate the instance